 - Improve the integrity of our Cyber networks

 - Inform operators and decision-makers on effective means to Counter Violent Extremism

 The Office of Intelligence and Analysis (I&A) is the only element of the U.S. Intelligence Community statutorily charged with delivering intelligence to our state, local, tribal, territorial and private sector partners, and developing intelligence from those partners for the Department and the IC.

 I&A serves as the information conduit and intelligence advocate for state, local, tribal, and territorial governments.
-I&A supports state and major urban area fusion centers with deployed personnel and systems, training, and collaboration.
-This National Network of Fusion Centers is the hub of much of the two-way intelligence and information flow between the federal government and our state, local, tribal and territorial partners.
+I&A supports the National Network of Fusion Centers (National Network) with deployed personnel and systems, training, and collaboration.
+The National Network is the hub of much of the two-way intelligence and information flow between the federal government and our state, local, tribal and territorial partners.
 The fusion centers represent a shared commitment between the federal government and the state and local governments who own and operate them.
-Individually, each represents a vital resource for merging information from national and local sources to prevent and respond to all threats and hazards.
-Collectively, their collaboration with the federal government, one another (state-to-state and state-to-locality), and with the private sector represents the new paradigm through which we view homeland security.
+Individually, each is a vital resource for integrating information from national and local sources to prevent and respond to all threats and hazards.
+Collectively, their collaboration with the federal government, one another (state-to-state and state-to-locality), and with the private sector represents the new standard through which we view homeland security.
 Fusion centers have contributed and will continue to contribute to improvements in information sharing and collaboration that will enhance the nation’s overall preparedness.

 I&A assumes the program management role for the Department’s engagement with the Nationwide Suspicious Activity Reporting (SAR) Initiative (NSI) Program Management Office (PMO).
 As part of that role, I&A is a direct liaison with the NSI PMO and facilitates the efforts of DHS components and fusion centers in becoming active NSI participants.
 Additionally, I&A leverages SAR data to create analytical products that assist federal, state, local and tribal partners in their respective homeland security missions.